Ricmatgal/UD_assignment_1/readME.md

 There are 2 main components in this project.

 ### 1. Jupyter Notebook
-Notebook where I ran all my analyses
+Notebook where I ran all my analyses.

 ### 2. Blog Article
-Article where I described the most relevant findings
+Article where I described the most relevant findings.

 ## File Descriptions <a name="File-Descriptions"></a>